acheaito/geforce-in-stock-notifier/README.md

+# NOTICE
+AUTHOR HAS NO AFFILIATION WITH NVIDIA&reg;

 # In Stock Notifier
 A NodeJS script that checks if a certain GeForce 10 series item is in stock on nvidia's website.
 The script can be scheduled to run periodically via cron on Linux, or Task Scheduler on Windows.